-In thumbposition we lose the contact of the thumb under the celloneck.
-When playing an open string, the opposite situation occurs: now we maintain our thumb’s contact under the celloneck but we lose our contact between the left hand fingers and the cello, because the fingers have to release the string in order to allow the openstring to vibrate (unless we keep contact between the fingers and another string).
-This means that our only point of left-and contact with the cello during the open string is provided by the thumb behind the celloneck.
+In thumbposition, we lose the contact of the thumb under the cello neck.
+When playing an open string, the opposite situation occurs: now we maintain our thumb’s contact under the cello neck but we lose our contact between the left-hand fingers and the cello because the fingers have to release the string in order to allow the open string to vibrate (unless we keep contact between the fingers and another string).
+This means that our only point of left-hand contact with the cello during the open string is provided by the thumb behind the cello neck.
 Our positional sense is seriously weakened once again with only this single-contact.

 Sometimes we can use a silent finger on a neighbouring string to give us the extra security and stability of the “double-contact”.
 In the following example, the long notes are not played with the bow: they are simply silently stopped with the lefthand

-The instability caused by having only singlecontact during the open string is one of the main reasons why trilling on the open string is usually not very successful.
-If we use the “zero” position, with the first finger on the nut of the fingerboard, suddently the fact of having doublecontact makes our trill on the openstring almost as easy and natural as a trill on the first finger in first position:
+The instability caused by having only single-contact during the open string is one of the main reasons why trilling on the open string is usually not very successful.
+If we use the “zero” position, with the first finger on the nut of the fingerboard, suddenly the fact of having double-contact makes our trill above the open string almost as easy and natural as a trill above the first finger in first position:

 Without any physical contact points between the left hand and the fingerboard/cello neck, it is as though our hand was suddenly blinded.
-Now it is literally lost in space …….. until we reestablish contact.
+Now it is literally lost in space …….. until we re-establish contact.
 This is why, after a silence in which our left arm has been at rest, we normally place the finger and check its pitch (using a light Left-Hand Pizzicato) before playing it.
-This subject is treated in more detail in the Positional Sense page.
-Finding notes “out of the blue” – with absolutely no time for any anticipatory finger or thumb contact – is one of the hardest things that we can possibly have to do with our left hand on the cello.
-In the following examples the only way to maintain any left-hand contact with the cello during the open string is by keeping the thumb in contact with the back of the cello neck, even though we might prefer to have the thumb released to facilitate the extensions.
+This subject is treated in more detail on the Positional Sense page.
+Finding notes “out of the blue” – with absolutely no time for any anticipatory finger or thumb contact with the instrument – is one of the hardest things that we can possibly have to do with our left hand on the cello.
+In the above example, this situation was produced in thumbposition but small-handed cellists can have the same problem in the lower positions.
+In the following examples, the only way to maintain any left-hand contact with the cello during the open string is by keeping the thumb in contact with the back of the cello neck, even though we might prefer to have the thumb released to facilitate the extensions.
 Maintaining thumb contact creates strain for the small hand, but the alternative is total intonation insecurity.